 When comparing Wing IDE vs Visual Studio with the Python Tools extension, the Slant community recommends Wing IDE for most people.
-In the question“What are the best Python IDEs?”
-Wing IDE is ranked 10th while Visual Studio with the Python Tools extension is ranked 28th.
+In the question“What are the best Python IDEs or editors?”
+Wing IDE is ranked 7th while Visual Studio with the Python Tools extension is ranked 31st.

 Ranked in these QuestionsQuestion Ranking

 Pro Exceptionally responsive support

 Pro Checks for errors in the source code

 Pylint has a static analysis tool integrated which checks the source code for any potential errors and bugs.

 Pro Built-in debugger